The Banner Saga 3 Review

 Reviewed by RON on Jul 30, 2018

 The Banner Saga 3 picks up where it left last time.
-The errant band of warriors and common folk alike keeps traversing the continuingly deteriorating Arberrang which, to be fair, now is more of a post-apocalyptic landscape than the city it used to be.
-Guided either by Rook or by Alette, depending on the decisions made in the first game, and the information in your imported save file, the group will have to survive despite the adversity and conflicts inherited in previous installments and the new challenges ahead.
+The errant band of warriors and common folk alike keeps traversing the continuingly deteriorating Arberran,g which, to be fair, now is more of a post-apocalyptic landscape than the city it used to be.
+Guided either by Rook or by Alette, depending on the decisions made in the first game and the information in your imported save file, the group will have to survive despite the adversity and conflicts inherited in previous installments and the new challenges ahead.

-The Banner Saga 3 is better enjoyed if you’ve been playing the last two installments of the series; otherwise, most things will not make sense or feel flat.
-Its true power lies within its powerful storytelling, but eit’s difficult to get emotionally invested in the characters if you haven’t been following the transhumant story that unfolded thusfar.
-That being said, the game does actually manage to take the story to a satisfying conclusion.
-Furthermore, the decisions one has made throughout the series carry on, and not without paying off.
-For this reason, most decisions made within this third installment come with a heavy burden, being resolved almost immediately, and sometimes with dire consequences.
 But that is not necessarily a bad thing; to be honest, the game feels fair when it comes to dealing with these decisions.
-Choose poorly and you will face terrible consequences.
+Choose poorly, and you will face terrible consequences.
 Those consequences never come out of the blue, though, being announced or telegraphed in some way; you’ll definitely feel like you should’ve listened to the warnings of a seasoned character or have chosen a more rational approach.
-This, of course, adds a layer of much needed replayability to the game, especially given how it can be finished in around eight hours.
+This, of course, adds a layer of much-needed replayability to the game, especially given how it can be finished in around eight hours.

-Although it is not exactly the same as the previous game, and that may not necessarily be for the better, the gameplay also continues along similar lines.
-The turn based combat is still present and, for some, is still one of its main attractions.
-Choose between your available characters, try to make their skills match and gain advantage using the grid system in each scenario.
-It is worth noticing characters can only inflict damage only after piercing the armor of the opponent, so a good debilitating strategy is always useful in order to deliver that final blow against a powerful enemy.
+It is worth noticing that characters can inflict damage only after piercing the armor of the opponent, so a good debilitating strategy is always useful in delivering that final blow against a powerful enemy.
 Take into consideration the strengths and weaknesses of each character, as that can be the difference between success and inevitable doom.
-For instance, when facing a horde of Dredge, it’s best to have couple of Varl (Hakon and Fasolt are my personal favorites) in the team.
+For instance, when facing a horde of Dredge, it’s best to have a couple of Varl (Hakon and Fasolt are my personal favorites) in the team.

-The main addition is the possibility to make battles last longer in order to get better rewards.
+The main addition is the possibility of making battles last longer in order to get better rewards.
 This new horde system allows you to lengthen some fights so that more enemies approach.
-If you manage to finish the fight after a few rounds, then the chance for better items dropping increases; however, stay too long and it might result in a useful character getting wounded.
-Overall, this mechanic is barely of any use.
-The risk is too high next to the rewards because, due to the game progression system, most characters will not even benefit from these long encounters because most will be too powerful already and better loot will not represent a significant improvement.
-Besides, combat is not the real reason players keep coming back to the series, if anything, despite being entertaining, it impedes from continuing with the story, the real prowess in the Banner Saga series.
+If you manage to finish the fight after a few rounds, then the chance for better items dropping increases; however, stay too long, and it might result in a useful character getting wounded.

-Nevertheless, the game is definitively a fitting conclusion to a story that needed to be told.
-If you’ve been playing The Banner Saga since the beginning, then there is no way you will want to miss this one out; if, instead, this is your first approach to the series, we recommend you start from the beginning and immerse yourself in this excellent trilogy.
+Nevertheless, The Banner Saga 3 is definitively a fitting conclusion to a story that needs to be told.
+If you’ve been playing The Banner Saga since the beginning, then there is no way you will want to miss this one; if, instead, this is your first approach to the series, we recommend you start from the beginning and immerse yourself in this excellent trilogy.

 Admin, NoobFeed